(Photo courtesy of NetPS Plant Finder)

 Features & Attributes

 Rangpur features showy clusters of fragrant white star-shaped flowers with buttery yellow eyes and purple streaks at the ends of the branches from late winter to early spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy oval leaves remain dark green throughout the winter.
 It features an abundance of magnificent orange berries with red overtones from late fall to mid winter.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This is a multi-stemmed evergreen tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance plant, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds, bees and butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;